MicrosoftDocs/Viva/Viva/insights/Setup/assign-user-roles.md

 # Assign roles for Viva Insights

 People can work with Microsoft Viva Insights only after they've been assigned a role.
-See [User roles](../use/user-roles.md) for details on what each role can do with Viva Insights or Workplace Analytics.
+See [Roles in Viva Insights](../use/user-roles.md) for details on what each role can do with Viva Insights or Workplace Analytics.
 Refer to the following when assigning roles:

 * [Assign Viva Insights roles](#assign-viva-insights-roles)
 * [Assign Workplace Analytics roles](#assign-workplace-analytics-roles)